Building a Beta World

 Problems with Interstellar Colonization

-The challenges that would face colonizers of any planet outside our solar system are kind of ridiculous.
-Firstly, it’s highly unlikely there would be a naturally-occurring atmosphere that would support human life, since humans could only thrive with a fairly narrow range of oxygen content and low enough levels of everything that could kill us (carbon monoxide, various carcinogens, poisons that are plentiful in the universe, etc) as well as enough atmospheric pressure to keep blood gases dissolved and allow us to breathe easily.
-Then there are likely to be particles in a planet’s dust that we could be violently allergic to or could be cancerous or poisonous in inhaled doses.
-And if there is life on our future home, even the tiniest bacteria could be (or mutate to be) deadly.
+The challenges that would face colonizers of any planet outside our solar system are enormous.
+Firstly, it’s unlikely there would be a naturally-occurring atmosphere that would support human life.
+Humans can only thrive with a fairly narrow range of oxygen content as well as enough atmospheric pressure to keep blood gases dissolved and allow us to breathe easily.
+There are likely to be elements in the air or a planet’s dust that we could be violently allergic to, or would be cancerous or poisonous in inhaled doses.
+If there is already life on our future home, even the tiniest bacteria could be (or mutate to be) deadly.

-Our first efforts at creating homes off-Earth are likely to be self-contained units on planets in our own solar system.
+For these reasons, our first efforts at creating homes off-Earth are likely to be sealed, self-contained units on planets in our own solar system.
 Terraforming a whole planet is a completely different prospect, one that seems all but impossible now.
 But I often think of how insurmountable the challenges to the first Moon landing would have seemed in say, the Tudor period.
 If we try to imagine a future hundreds of years from now, it is likely that they will have technology that is well beyond our current imagining.
 It would be like trying to explain Instagram to Henry VIII.

-What won’t change are the problems related to distance.
-A planet 30 light years from Earth would have to function on its own – without the advanced technology and infrastructure of a future Earth.
-Getting the answer to a simple question would take most of a lifetime and a knock-knock joke wouldn’t be done for 150 years.
-All of the settlers’ technology would need to be able to be fixed with the limited specialization available to a crew of 500 and the resources on the Venture or awaiting them on the planet.
-This means they should be able to function with simple tech – more advanced than ours, but primitive to the inhabitants of Earth at that time.
+This is why, in Tangled Planet, all of the settlers’ technology is designed to be fixed with the limited specialization available to a crew of 500 and the resources on the Venture or awaiting them on the planet.
+They have to function with relatively simple tech – more advanced than ours, but primitive to the inhabitants of Earth at that time.

-Even then, Beta Earth would not be like our own planet.
-Our world had billions of years of life, not hundreds or thousands, and without plankton or similar life subjected to anaerobic decomposition, heat and pressure over millions of years, there would be no fossil fuels (the clue is in the name!) – no oil or gas for the settlers to rely on or use to make plastics.
+But even then, Beta Earth would not be like our own planet.
+Our world had billions of years of life, not hundreds or thousands, and without plankton or similar life subjected to anaerobic decomposition, heat and pressure over millions of years, there would be no fossil fuels – no oil or gas for the settlers to rely on or use to make plastics.
 So my crew are working on setting up hydro-electric, solar power and wind farms.

 I gave my settlers high-yield fruit and nut trees, because I’m nice like that.
-Even in early spring where my story starts, many food sources are available on Beta, although my crew is unused to foraging and focused on building their new home.
-So they still rely on food from the Venture, rather than exploiting these new sources.
+Even in early spring where my story starts, many food sources are available on Beta.
+However, my crew is unused to foraging and focused on building their new home, so they still rely on food from the Venture, rather than fully exploiting these new sources.
 I have also given my settlers a kind of tree that also produces a polymer that can be used within their 3D printers.
 Bioplastics are not new.
-We already have naturally occurring polymers, like rubber trees and plant-based products, like polylactic acid being used on an industrial scale.
+We already have naturally occurring polymers, like rubber trees and plant-based products such as polylactic acid, being used on an industrial scale.
 Tires are now being made from plant-byproducts, and plant genes for producing isoprene (a hydrocarbon that is a component of rubber) have been put into E. coli bacteria.
-My bioengineered polymer trees are harvested in much the same way that latex is, yet their polymers are designed to need no processing, so the printers can use the raw product to produce useful objects.
+My bioengineered polymer trees are harvested in much the same way that latex is, yet their polymers are designed to need no processing.
+The printers can use the raw product to produce useful objects.

 To make the moon-less woods easier to navigate at night for a crew used to life aboard a well-lit spaceship.
 I gave them bio-engineered glowferns – a ground-cover plant with natural bioluminescence.

 Again – this is based on a technology we already have.
-We have added bioluminescence to animals, where it can be used in detection of diseases – or more controversially – for an art project.
+We have added bioluminescence to animals, where it can be used in detection of diseases.
 However, these animals mostly only glow under UV lights, and getting a plant to emit a useful visible light by itself is much harder than that, as the Glowing Plant Project discovered.
 But we’re still a lot closer to glowferms than we are to interstellar travel!